marieval/100DaysOfCode/README.md

 **Thoughts:** It´s much better now after revising some parts of the course!
 I achieve the output using different features in the css than they did in the course, but I´m happy about having solved it!
 However, I have to solve some minor issues and improve responsivity.

+### Day 85 - 6.11.2018 (Tue)
+**Today´s Progress:** I starcontinued with re-creating the customer-page and plan-page of the uHost (from the CSS-course).

+**Thoughts:** I´m excited, that I make progress with the site really much better now!
+Last week the stuff I wrote didn´t work and I felt deprived, but now after refreshing the material from the course it´s much more easy!!!
+I like this CSS-course because Max mentions there various dependencies and under which conditions a feature doesn´t work.
+It´s really useful!